 The other huge selling point of Disney’s Riviera Resort is its Skyliner gondola station, which will provide direct access to Epcot, or access to Disney’s Hollywood Studios via a transfer.
 After the main hub station at the adjacent Caribbean Beach Resort, this is the second-most convenient resort Skyliner station.

 Okay, moving on to the discount itself.
 We’d caution against trying to draw any conclusions about the popularity of Disney’s Riviera Resort or Walt Disney World potentially having hotel occupancy woes based upon this deal.
-It’s really common for new hotels to offer atypically aggressive deals for their opening months, and there are a few reasons for this.
-(We saw the same thing happen with Gran Destino a few months ago.)

 Second, there’s far less info online about Riviera.
 While diehard Walt Disney World fans are undoubtedly at least generally aware of its existence, that’s far less likely to be true with first-timers.
 Given that there are no reviews of the upcoming resort and very little info aside from general announcements and construction updates (not exactly what planners are reading), it’s less of a known quantity and more of a gamble.